-- Review the TAMs and all relevant test security requirements before administering test sessions. - Attend the training session led by the principal or test coordinator before each test administration (i.e., February High School Science tests and March retests).
-See www.doe.mass.edu/mcas/testadmin/retest/forms for a sample form that principals may use to document participation in training and receipt of TAMs. - Understand and follow the protocols related to administering tests to students with disabilities and EL students (if applicable), and protocols related to administering accessibility features.
+- Review the TAMs and all relevant test security requirements before administering test sessions. - Attend the training session led by the principal or test coordinator before test administration.
+See www.doe.mass.edu/mcas/testadmin/forms for a sample form that principals may use to document participation in training and receipt of TAMs. - Understand and follow the protocols related to administering tests to students with disabilities and EL students (if applicable), and protocols related to administering accessibility features.